andrensoliveira/SwordChallenge/README.md

 # SwordChallenge

 1) download the resource images from docker: https://hub.docker.com/u/andrensoliveira

+2) clone the repository

-2) Setup the environment run from root:
+3) Setup the environment run from root:

     $ docker-compose up --build